Web Content Tile

-If you store or handle dangerous goods on your commercial premises you may be required to obtain a Dangerous Goods Fire Protection Report from CFA.
+If you store or handle dangerous goods on your commercial premises you may be required to seek a Dangerous Goods Fire Protection Report from CFA.

 - What are dangerous goods?